I often get questions from my readers about the uses of silk fabric:

 This type of silk is very good for lining luxurious clothes because it is not expensive compared to other types of silk and is very lightweight, soft, and smooth.

 China silk is also good for loose blouses, lingerie that is not too tight, and scarves, and it’s widely used to sew kimonos.

 7. Brocade, Taffeta, Damask

-These silk fabrics are used mostly for home décor projects but they are also good for high-style wear: evening gowns, wedding dresses, formal coats, jackets, vests, costumes.
+These silk fabrics are used mostly for home décor projects but they are also good for high-style wear: evening gowns, wedding dresses, formal coats, jackets, vests, and costumes.
 These silks are medium and heavyweight fabrics so they are really easy to sew.